 4 year olds will vary dramatically in the length of the inside leg.
 The variations generally are between 38 to 48cm (and can even go outside these figures).
 If we do take the 38-48cm range, balance bikes will need to have a seat height of around 35.5 to 45.5cm to accommodate most 4 year olds.
 Taller 4 year olds will be fine with a balance bike with figures in the upper part of this range and smaller 4 year olds in the lower part.
 So the balance bike you choose will be unique to your 4 year olds inside leg measurement.

-The Wee Ride balance bike is another good option.
-It has an adjustable seat height of 45 to 55cm.
-To know whether the seat height is right for your child, measure their inseam.
-Ideally the seat height you want should measure at least 1 inch less than their inseam so that they can get on and off easily and be able to push the bike along with their feet easily.
+Their deluxe balance bike is aimed at kids between 3 and 5 years old.
+It has an adjustable seat height ranging from 38cm to 44cm from the ground.
+Make sure you measure your child's inseam to ensure its suitability.
+Ideally, the seat height you want should measure at least 1 inch less than their inseam so that they can get on and off easily and be able to push the bike along with their feet.